Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 If the temperature is too high or too low, then this develops ear diseases in rabbits.

-Overheating or frostbite will not pass without a trace for the ears.
-The optimal temperature indicator that a pet should have varies from 19 to 27 degrees.
+Overheating or frostbite will not go away without leaving a trace on your ears.
+The optimal temperature that a pet should have varies from 19 to 27 degrees.

-If the ears are swollen, then they received a dose of hypothermia.
-You can help the pet in this situation by rubbing the ears, and then bringing it into a warm room.
-After the ears become dry and warm, they should be treated with petroleum jelly.
+If the ears are swollen, it means they have received a dose of hypothermia.
+You can help your pet in this situation by rubbing its ears and then bringing it into a warm room.
+After the ears become dry and warm, you should treat them with Vaseline.
 An alternative is camphor oil.

 It is necessary to open the bubbles and lubricate the inflamed areas.
 To do this, use an ointment based on camphor, zinc or iodine.

-If the third stage of hypothermia has come, then the skin of the ears begins to wrinkle and dry out.
-Tissue cells die, so they need to be removed.
+If the third stage of hypothermia has begun, the skin of the ears begins to wrinkle and dry out.
+Tissue cells die and must be removed.
 The pet itself must be placed on warm straw.

 Overheat

-In contrast to frostbite, the rabbit may become overheated.
-This happens if the temperature in the room is higher than the norm.
-To avoid overheating in this case, the pet should be put in a cool place.
+As opposed to frostbite, a rabbit can become overheated.
+This happens if the temperature in the room is higher than normal.
+To avoid overheating in this case, the pet should be placed in a cool place.
 However, if this does not help, then the reason is different and you need to seek help from a veterinarian.

-In the case when the ear disease in a rabbit is recognized by a specialist, treatment should be started quickly.
+If a rabbit’s ear disease is recognized by a specialist, treatment should begin quickly.
 The patient is isolated from other pets to avoid infection.
 However, this does not apply to diseases associated with body temperatures (hypothermia and overheating).

-To protect the rabbit from the above dangerous diseases, you need to follow simple preventive measures:
+To protect your rabbit from the above dangerous diseases, you need to follow simple preventive measures:

 • keep the rabbitry clean;